 Sometimes a person’s chin can develop peau d’orange, which refers to an excessively dimpled, pebbly or orange peel look of the skin that worsens when the chin muscle contracts.
 Botox can help alleviate this condition.

-Botox for hyperhidrosis refers to using the injections as a means of helping alleviate over productive sweat glands.
-Botox is a natural, purified protein derived from clostridium botulimum, an anaerobic bacterium that has the ability to temporarily block the chemical responsible for "turning on" the body's sweat glands.
-Typically, 50-100 units of Botox are injected in the armpit region, however the FDA recommends that the cumulative dose not exceed 360 units in a 3 month period.
+Botox® for hyperhidrosis refers to using the injections as a means of helping alleviate over productive sweat glands.
+Botox® is a natural, purified protein derived from clostridium botulinum, an anaerobic bacterium that can temporarily block the chemical responsible for "turning on" the body's sweat glands.
+Typically, 50-100 units of Botox are injected in the armpit region, however, the FDA recommends that the cumulative dose not exceed 360 units in 3 months.

-Chemical Brow Lift The goal of a chemical brow lift is to soften wrinkles and forehead furrows by selectively denervating muscles which control facial movement and may utilize either Dysport or Botox for treatment.
+Chemical Brow Lift The goal of a chemical brow lift is to soften wrinkles and forehead furrows by selectively denervating muscles that control facial movement and may utilize either Dysport® or Botox® for treatment.

 The technique that your surgeon will use for your brow shaping depends on your desired effect.
 The general process for elevating the brow is to identify the optimal point for elevation by visually watching the patient and by feeling for the point of maximum contraction while you frown aggressively.